nylla8444/TODO-CLI-Tool/README.md

   - Initializes TaskManager from data/todos.json.
   - Parses CLI input.
   - Dispatches subcommands to the corresponding handlers.

+## Important Notes
+- Always run commands from the project root directory (where `Cargo.toml` is located)
+- The `data/` folder should be in the project root alongside `src/`
+- Tasks are automatically saved to `data/todos.json` after each operation

 Feel free to extend this CLI or use it as a base for more advanced Rust projects!